 Most importantly, it’s totally safe to travel to Costa Rica with kids.
 This is the most developed country in the region, a country so safe that the Costa Ricans don’t even feel the need to have an army!

-To inspire your next family holiday, here’s everything you need to know about travelling to Costa Rica with kids.
+To inspire your next holiday, here’s everything you need to know about travelling to Costa Rica with kids.

 Costa Ricans live their lives with the simple saying, pura vida.
 Literally, that means pure life, and for Costa Ricans, it’s a mantra and a way of living that gives the country its laidback and chilled-out lifestyle.
 Things are easier in Costa Rica and the pura vida way of life crosses over into every aspect of life in Costa Rica, including travel.